CoryParsnipson/dasm8080-app/README.md

 ## TODO

-* Reorganize css to use angular theme
 * Add support to dynamically switch between light and dark (default to dark)
+* Animation to slide file upload progress in and out
 * Test the end to end flow with a binary that will result in a disassembler error (make sure this case is user friendly)
 * Deploy